Geometric Uncertainty for Detecting and Correcting Hallucinations in LLMs: Related Works

 \paragraph{White-box Uncertainty:} Finally, numerous methods have been proposed to estimate uncertainty with white-box model access, using for instance token probabilities, logits or hidden layer activations without requiring additional sampling.
 These methods include minimum token probability, average token probability, and more advanced techniques that account for the semantic importance of individual tokens \citep{xia2025survey,zhang2025token, liu2024uncertainty, malinin2020uncertainty, quevedo2024detecting}.

-To our knowledge, we are the first to introduce a unified framework that connects global dispersion with local attribution.
 Unlike prior methods that collapse geometry into a single global score, our use of archetypal analysis yields interpretable anchor points that both define batch-level uncertainty and enable principled response-level attribution in a black-box setting.
 This enables fine-grained hallucination detection and improves interpretability without requiring access to internal model states.